LionWeb-io/lionweb-csharp/README.md

 * When a commit (on any branch) is tagged.
     Provided that restoring, building, packaging, and running all tests are all successful, then NuGet packages (for) `LionWeb-CSharp` and `LionWeb-CSharp-Generator` are published with the tag as version identification.

+## Development

+Run the `make.ps1` PowerShell script to generate all required source files, build all projects, and run all unit tests.

 ## License